xnuinside/simple-ddl-parser/README.md

 ```
 2. Support for parse CREATE INDEX statements
-3. Add to command line args: to pass folder with ddls to convert, pass path to get the results, parse without dump to file
+3. Add to command line args: to pass folder with ddls to convert, pass path to get the output results
 4. Support ARRAYs